theapsgroup/steampipe-plugin-freshservice/docs/tables/freshservice_problem_timeentry.md

 # Table: freshservice_problem_timeentry

-Allows for obtaining information on time entries associated to a specific Problem.
+Obtain time entries for a specific Problem in the FreshService instance.

 You **MUST** specify a `problem_id` in the `WHERE` or `JOIN` clause.